tinybirdco/web-analytics-starter-kit/README.md

 3. Add a subdomain to your site, for example `events.example.com`.
 Most ad-blockers won't block a subdomain on your root domain, but just to be sure, avoid `analytics.example.com`, `tracking.example.com` or similar so anti-trackers don't block your requests.

-4. Update the snippet from the basic setup to this, using your configured subdomain:
+4. Update the snippet from the basic setup to this, using your configured subdomain.
+You have two options:

+Option A: Using `data-proxy` (for standard path):
 ```html
 <script
   defer